sohkai/notes/2017-books.md

     - Put the generated code into your repositories.
 - "There's a joke about UDP but sometimes you'll get it, and sometimes you won't." :laughing:
 - "Some cultures teach us to aspire to perfection and punish mistakes in education and work, which makes this attitude [avoiding failure] worse.
 To accept that we're fallible, and then to learn how to turn that into profit rather than shame is one of the hardest intellectual exercises in any profession."

+### The Opium War

+Author: Julia Lovell

+*See notes in book*

+### Surely You're Joking, Mr. Feynman

+Author: Richard P. Feynman

+*See notes in book*

+### The Autobiography of Benjamin Franklin

+Author: Benjamin Franklin

+*See notes in book*

+### From the Ruins of Empire: The Revolt Against the West and the Remaking of Asia

+Author: Pankaj Mishra

+*See notes in book*

+### China From Empire to Nation-State

+Author: Wang Hui
+Translator: Michael Gibbs Hill

+### A Guide to the Good Life (Stoicism)

+Author: William B. Irvine

+### Sapiens: A Brief History of Mankind

+Author: Yuval Noah Harari

+### Masters of Doom

+Author: David Kushner